7 min read

 25Mar

-A Business Will: It is a widely held belief that you should have a separate Will for your personal assets and another Will for your business assets.
-However, this is a misconception.
-Your Will applies to all your property, including your business and assets.
+It is widely believed that you should have a separate Will for your personal assets and another for your business assets.

-Business Property Relief (BPR): BPR is a large and complex area of tax, so what follows is only a brief overview of the area.
+BPR is a large and complex area of tax, so what follows is only a brief overview of the area.
 BPR is a relief from Inheritance Tax (IHT) that transfers of certain qualifying business assets may attract.
 The relief may apply to transfers on death and also transfers in lifetime.
-It can be quite a generous relief, with business assets attracting BPR at a rate of 50% or 100%, so potentially reducing their IHT liability on the business to nil.
+It can be quite a generous relief, with business assets attracting BPR at 50% or 100%, potentially reducing their IHT liability on the business to nil.
 Not all businesses will qualify for BPR.

-There are three main requirements that have to be met.
+Three main requirements have to be met.

-Broadly, the business must be a trading business carried on for gain.
+1) The business property must be a 'qualifying business' Broadly, the business must be a trading business carried on for gain.
 Not all trading businesses will qualify, though, as certain activities are not ‘qualifying businesses.’
 If the business consists wholly or mainly of dealing in securities, stocks, or shares, dealing in land or buildings, or making or holding investments, then it will not qualify (section 105(3)-(4) Inheritance Tax Act 1984).
+This is bad news for landlords, as a buy-to-let business would be classed as an investment business and would not attract any BPR.

-The amount of BPR available will depend on the type of relevant business property.
+2) The business property must be 'relevant business property' The amount of BPR available will depend on the type of relevant business property.
 An interest in a business, unquoted company shares, and unquoted company securities, which gave the transferor control of the company immediately before the transfer, will all qualify for BPR at 100%.
+Quoted company shares or securities that gave the transferor control will qualify for BPR at 50%.
+Land, buildings, machinery, or plant used wholly or mainly for the company's purposes will qualify for BPR at 50%.
+This is the case whether the assets were owned by the transferor directly or were held in a trust they had an interest in possession in, as long as the transferor’s interest in the business was itself relevant business property.

-The business property must have been owned by the transferor for 2 years immediately prior to the transfer (section 106 IHTA 1984).
+3) The business property must be 'relevant business property' and have been owned by the transferor for two years immediately before the transfer (section 106 IHTA 1984).
 This ownership period is transferrable between spouses and civil partners on death, so a surviving spouse who inherits a business will be treated as though they had owned it from the date their deceased spouse first acquired it.

 So as not to deter business owners from investing in their own business, the ownership period requirement for replacement property is relaxed.
-It may be that a business owner purchases an asset that would be relevant business property if it was held for 2 years.
-As long as the new asset replaces relevant business property, and the old and replacement property were held for a combined period of 2 years falling within the 5 years immediately before the transfer, the replacement asset will be relevant business property (section 107 IHTA 1984).
+It may be that a business owner purchases an asset that would be relevant business property if it was held for two years.
+As long as the new asset replaces relevant business property, and the old and replacement property were held for a combined period of 2 years falling within the five years immediately before the transfer, the replacement asset will be relevant business property (section 107 IHTA 1984).

-BPR Trust: This discretionary trust contains assets eligible for BPR at either 100% or 50% relief.
+This discretionary trust contains assets eligible for BPR at either 100% or 50% relief.
 Fern Wills & Trusts can establish such a trust; however, due to the complexity and potential changes in tax regulations, it is advisable to cross-consult with your IFA, accountant or tax specialist.
 Transferring a business to a spouse is exempt from IHT.
 If the business is eligible for BPR, it could also be exempt from IHT upon the second death, provided it qualifies for 100% relief.
-However, BPR might not be applicable on the second death if the business is sold or run in a manner that no longer qualifies.A discretionary trust is often used to mitigate a situation where a surviving spouse sells the business.
+However, BPR might not be applicable on the second death if the business is sold or run in a manner that no longer qualifies.
+A discretionary trust is often used to mitigate a situation where a surviving spouse sells the business.
 The trust is its own legal entity; rather than the spouse, it owns the business or its sale proceeds.

 A Letter Of Wishes usually states that the spouse is to be treated as the main beneficiary of the trust whilst they are still alive.
 Upon their death, it could direct that the trust be wound up and assets distributed to the beneficiaries, or it could continue to run.
 While BPR remains available, the business assets can stay in the trust and avoid charges where 100% relief is available.
 If the assets only qualify for 50% relief, then charges may apply:

+20% upfront Chargeable Lifetime Transfer (CLT) over the NRB.
+Periodic Charges: On the tenth anniversary, 6% on assets over NRB Exit Charges: A 6% pro-rata charge since the last periodic charge.
 Giving BPR assets to a non-exempt discretionary trust means HMRC must decide if they qualify for relief.
 Giving them to an IHT-exempt beneficiary, like a spouse, means no decision is necessary as the spousal exemption applies.
 Knowing whether the business qualifies or not can affect the planning that the spouse wishes to make in the future; for example, if the business did not qualify for the relief, they may want to undertake more lifetime planning than they would if the business did qualify.
 The usual benefits of using a discretionary trust will also apply, such as the flexibility to benefit all the potential beneficiaries if the need arises and the protection from the beneficiaries remarrying and going bankrupt.

 Providing the LPA doesn’t contain any instructions that restrict the attorney’s power to only personal finances; they will be able to deal with the donor’s personal and business affairs.
 However you may not want to mix the two.